aabs/proto_nix_for_dotfiles/README.md

 `create_new_gen` creates a new generation directory under `$GEN_ROOT` (something that can be overridden to target something other than `$HOME/gens'` if need be.
 `stage_link_to_file_in_index` establishes a link in the new index. `script.v1.sh` will be indirectly linked to `script.sh` in the new generation directory.
 All staged links are pending till you call `switch_default_to_new_generation` which redirects `default` to point to the new generation folder.

-The second way to stage files as part of a new generation is to scan for symlink files:
+The second way to stage files as part of a new generation is to scan for symlink files.
+This has conventions that must be followed, but can scale easier than explicit staging commands:

 ```fish
 set -l new_gen (create_new_gen)